Watch the Canyoneering Safety Video

 Know the weather and flash flood potential forecasts before starting your trip.
 If bad weather threatens, do not enter a narrow canyon.

-Flash floods occur even during periods of low flash flood potential.
+Flash floods can occur during periods when they are not expected.
 When the National Weather Service states that there is a 30 percent chance of rain, they are not stating that there is a 30 percent chance that it will rain.
 They are stating that 30 percent of the forecast area will be affected by measurable precipitation.
 Continuously evaluate weather conditions.
 If bad weather threatens, avoid traveling in a slot canyon.
 Watch for these indications of a possible flash flood:

 If you observe any of these signs, seek higher ground immediately.
 Even climbing a few feet may save your life.
 Remain on high ground until conditions improve.
 Water levels usually drop within 24 hours.
-Flash floods do occur in the park during periods of low flash flood potential.
-A moderate or higher flash flood potential should be a serious cause for concern.
+Despite the forecast, flooding is possible at any time, and floods have occurred on days they were not expected.
+A possible or probable flash flood potential should be a serious cause for concern.

 What To Bring